HopkinsLaboratory/MobCal-MPI/README.md

-# MobCal-MPI
+# MobCal-MPI 2.0
-Parallelization of the commonly used MobCal suite to calculate ion mobilities and collision cross sections (v1.2).
-For full documentation, see the MobCal-MPI user guide.
+Parallelization of the commonly used MobCal suite to calculate ion mobilities and collision cross sections (2.0).
+For documentation, see the preliminary Quick Start Guide powerpoint.
+A full MobCal-MPI 2.0 user guide will be available in October 2023.

 # Changes in v2.0 <h2>

 The latest release of MobCal-MPI (v2.0) expands on its predecessor by implementing two-temperature theory to accuately compute ion mobilities and CCSs at arbitrary field strengths.
 All functionality from v1.2 is retained, including calulcation of CCSs within the low-field limit.

 A summary of the changes are included below: